-The MFAH has wheelchairs that visitors may check out free of charge with a valid photo ID.
-The wheelchairs are available from the bag- and coat-check desks in the lobbies of the Beck Building, Law Building, and Visitors Center on a first-come, first-served basis.
+The MFAH has wheelchairs that you may check out free of charge with a valid photo ID.
+The wheelchairs are available at any Museum entrance on a first-come, first-served basis.
+When you arrive, ask for a wheelchair, and the security staff can assist you.
+The MFAH also welcomes your personal walkers and wheelchairs.
 Motorized wheelchairs are permitted.
-Elevators are available throughout the Museum.

 - Learn more about parking and transportation options.

-The MFAH offers “Art Beyond Sight” as a gallery program for visitors who are blind or have low vision.
-Trained gallery educators use verbal descriptions and hands-on materials to engage participants with the Museum’s collections and exhibitions.
-Art Beyond Sight is offered on the second Saturday of the month.
-Visit the calendar for listings.
+On the second Saturday of the month, the Museum offers “Art Beyond Sight,” a gallery program for guests who are blind or have low vision.
+Trained gallery educators use verbal descriptions and hands-on materials to engage participants with the MFAH art collections and exhibitions.
+Visit the calendar for listings and times.
 Admission is free, but space is limited, so be sure to preregister.
 Contact firstname.lastname@example.org to sign up and for more information.

-Assistive listening devices are available for use during lectures, films, and other programs.
-To request an assistive listening device, check with any staff member in attendance.
+Assistive-listening devices are available during lectures, films, and other programs.
+To request an assistive-listening device, check with any staff member.